Artemide Tizio 50 Desk Lamp – 1976 Catalogue Picture

 Richard Sapper

-Richard Sapper (30 May 1932 – 31 December 2015) was a German industrial designer.
-After pursuing courses in philosophy, anatomy, and engineering, he graduated with a business degree from the University of Munich.
+Richard Sapper (30 May 1932 – 31 December 2015) was a German industrial designer who spent most of his career in Milan, where he became one of the key figures of post-war Italian industrial design.
+After pursuing courses in subjects such as philosophy, anatomy and engineering, he graduated with a business degree from the University of Munich.

 Artemide